 - Supplemental materials as needed (writing exercises, a list of suggested reading, etc.)

-- A follow-up email responding to client’s questions
+- A follow-up email or phone call responding to client’s questions

 “Do not hoard what seems good for a later place in the book, or for another book; give it, give it all, give it now.” —Annie Dillard